isomerpages/moe-pasirrissec/_cca/Aesthetic/Choir.md

 ### Highlights

-In PRSS, every year is an exciting year for the choir with an array of activities.
-Other than opportunities in staging full-length concerts with our alumni to showcase their musical abilities, outdoor performances were and will always be definitive and stimulating experiences for all choir members.
-The activities include the following:
+Every year is an exciting year for PRSS Choir, with an array of meaningful activities.
+Other than the opportunities to stage full-length concerts with our PRSS Choir alumni to showcase their musical abilities, outdoor performances have been and will always be definitive and stimulating experiences for all PRSS Choir members.
+These activities include the following:

 * 2017 Tampines Hub Grand Opening Celebrations - La(H) Singapura!
 Concert
 * 2018 A Beautiful Life: A Tapestry of Love - Victoria Concert Hall